What is success?

 First, kids don’t overthink stuff and always see the world as it is.
 We don’t see kids dwell on how hard it is to build a LEGO castle.
 We don’t see kids overthinking about the meaning of playing.
 And we definitely don’t see kids hide their feelings and emotions because of their egos.

-We can act faster if we stop dwelling, live happier if we stop over-thinking, and communicate so much more effectively when we speak our minds.
+We can act faster if we stop dwelling, live happier if we stop over-thinking, and communicate so much more effective when we speak our minds.

 The second trait I learned from my nephew is even more important: he doesn’t stop playing.
 What do kids do when they fall down?
 They get back up quickly and start playing again.
 And that’s exactly what many of us need to accomplish in order to get what we want in life.